AdobeDocs/analytics.en/help/import/data-sources/getting-started.md

    1. Step 3: Choose the metric to include in your data source template file.
 Select "Event 1" from the dropdown.
    1. Step 4: This step had more use in previous versions of Adobe Analytics.
 Click a check box, then type any value in the text field next to it.
    1. Step 5: Choose the dimension to include in your data source template file.
 Select "eVar1" from the dropdown.
-   1. Step 6: Review the summary, showing the dimension(s) and metric(s) that will be included in the template file.
+   1. Step 6: Review the summary, showing the dimensions and metrics that are included in the template file.
    1. Step 7: Click the **[!UICONTROL Download]** button to download the data sources template file.
-Also note the login credentials to the FTP site, as they will be used shortly.
+Also note the login credentials to the FTP site, as they are used shortly.
 1. The data source is now created; the next step is to give it data to process.
 Open the downloaded file in your desired text editor.
 1. The template file contains three lines; two comment lines (starting with "`#`"), and a header row: